rishiladdha/CompoundWords/README.md

 # CompoundWords
-Identifying closed form compound words from dictionary data
+Identifying closed form compound words from dictionary data.
+Read PDF for porject brief.
+Path of dictionary file in the cpp program is absolute.